nadirpws/percy-docs/docs/clients/javascript/react-storybook.md

 ## Troubleshooting

+### Debugging locally

+If you're seeing different screenshots on Percy from what you see in Storybook locally, you'll find `build-storybook` helpful.

+During installation, you added the "snapshots" script command `"build-storybook && percy-storybook --widths=320,1280"`.
+The first half of that, `build-storybook`, is a built-in Storybook command to convert your storybook to a set of static assets in a folder called `storybook-static`.

+Inside `storybook-static` you'll find an index.html file.
+Open index.html in your browser, and you'll see the exact storybook that Percy receives and renders screenshots from.
+Reviewing this locally as you make configuration changes can help with troubleshooting, and shorten the debugging cycle.
+After you make changes, you can re-run build-storybook, and refresh index.html to see if you've resolved the issue.

+If the built storybook differs from what you see when viewing the live storybook, it may be due to a configuration issue.
+Perhaps you need to supply build-storybook with the -c option to provide a different config-dir, or supply the -s option to specify a different static folder.  i.e. `"build-storybook -c my_storybook -s my_static_folder && percy-storybook --widths=320,1280"`

+### Storybook object not found on window.

 If you see an error message `Storybook object not found on window.` and followed all of the installation instructions, then please add the debug flag to the script command in your **package.json file**:

 ```json